Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Other physics problems

 where $L$ is the size of the spacial domain and $u_0(x), g_1(t), g_2(t), g_3(t)$ are suitable functions selected to produce the analytical solution \eqref{eq:KdV_solution}.
 We construct the loss function using $\mathcal{L} = \frac{\partial}{\partial t} + 6 u \frac{\partial}{\partial x} + \frac{\partial^3 }{\partial x^3}$ and $G=0$ in equation \eqref{eq:loss_function}.
 We hard-enforce the Dirichlet boundary conditions by prescribing

 The Neumann condition \eqref{eq:BC3} is imposed via soft-enforcement as an additional term in the loss function.
-The total loss function is therefore calculated as $\mathcal{J} = \mathcal{J}_{\mathrm{PDE}} + \frac{\lambda}{N_b} \sum_{i=1}^{N_b} \lVert \frac{\partial}{\partial_x}u(t, x_0 +L) - g_3(t) \rVert^2$, where $N_b$ is the number of points considered at the boundary and $\lambda$ is a hyperparameter to balance both terms.
+The total loss function is therefore calculated as $\mathcal{J} = \mathcal{J}_{\mathrm{PDE}} + \frac{\lambda}{N_b} \sum_{i=1}^{N_b} | \frac{\partial}{\partial_x}u(t, x_0 +L) - g_3(t) |^2$, where $N_b$ is the number of points considered at the boundary and $\lambda$ is a hyperparameter to balance both terms.
 We set $N_b = 1000$ and $\lambda = 5$, as we found accurate results with these particular choices.

 We choose an initial condition such that the two solitons have initial positions $x_1 = -2, x_2 = 2$ and initial velocities $c_1 = 6, c_2 = 2$.
 Since $x_1 < x_2$ but $c_1 > c_2$, eventually, the solitons will collide, triggering a non-linear interaction between them.
 We selected the aforementioned values to ensure that this interaction is significant and observable within the time domain under consideration.
 Before or after this interaction, the solitons will travel as a linear superposition of waves (that is, as single solitons) with their respective velocities.

-Fig. \ref{fig:frames_KdV} shows four snapshots of the solution to appreciate this evolution.
-Results for the loss function and the error estimations can be found in figure \ref{subfig:KdV_loss} and in table \ref{tab:error_norms_KdV}.
+Results for the loss function and the error norms are shown in figure \ref{fig:loss_KdV} and table \ref{tab:comparison_pinns}.
+Figure \ref{fig:KdV_solution} shows the reference solution, the PINN solution obtained with the self-scaled Broyden algorithm, and the absolute difference between them.